your ultimate smoke detectors GUIDE

 However, signals with longer wavelengths (lower frequency) travel a greater distance and penetrate through, and around objects better than signals with shorter wavelengths.
 Higher frequencies result in shorter wavelengths.
 As such, a cluster operating in 433MHz may be better suited, especially in Singapore's context where homes have plenty of concrete walls.

-Because of the additional networking circuitry, interconnect smoke alarms generally cost more than that of standalone.
+Because of the additional networking circuitry, interconnect smoke detectors generally cost more than that of standalone.
 That said, they are still affordable, costing in between $100-$200 per piece.
-As smoke alarms are designed to work over 10 years, the annual cost still works out to be $10-$20, which is around 3 to 4 cups of Starbucks coffee or bubble teas.
+As smoke detectors are designed to work over 10 years, the annual cost still works out to be $10-$20, which is around 3 to 4 cups of Starbucks coffee or bubble teas.

-The 2 broad types of smoke alarms are that of photoelectric and ionization.
-There are plenty of information online about how these 2 types of smoke alarm work, so we will briefly introduce the mechanics and not go deep.
-What you should know are the pros and cons of these 2 types of smoke alarms.
+The 2 broad types of smoke detectors are that of photoelectric and ionization.
+There are plenty of information online about how these 2 types of smoke detector work, so we will briefly introduce the mechanics and not go deep.
+What you should know are the pros and cons of these 2 types of smoke detectors.

 In other types, typically chamber types, the light is not directed at the sensor, which is not illuminated in the absence of particles.
 If the air in the chamber contains particles (smoke or dust), the light is scattered and some of it reaches the sensor, triggering the alarm.

-Click here to find out how our standalone photoelectric smoke alarm (OSD-01) works in detail.
+Click here to find out how our standalone photoelectric smoke detector (OSD-01) works in detail.

 There are also other types of (non-smoke) alarms: